abruzzi/patterns-for-state-management-in-react/README.md

 ![Higher Order Component](images/higher-order-component.png)

-And if you have some object-oriented programming experience, this should renosate you about the decorator design pattern.
-I assume you don't and I'll give you a simple example as a refresh, this pattern is important and we probabaly will see it again.
+If you have some background in object-oriented programming, this concept might resonate with you as it aligns with the decorator design pattern.
+Assuming you may not be familiar, I'll provide a simple refresher on this pattern since it's fundamental and we'll likely encounter it again.

 ---

-## Decorator patterns
+## Decorator Pattern

-Essentaily, decorator means ...
+At its core, the Decorator Pattern allows us to extend or alter the functionality of objects at run-time by wrapping them in a layer of a decorative class.
+This pattern is quite handy when you wish to adhere to the Open/Closed Principle, making your code open for extension but closed for modification.

-For example, espresso itself is a coffee, or we can see it implement the `Coffee` interface in OO's term.
-And We could make a `MilkeCoffee` interface implement the `Coffee` while adding some alteration to it - without breaking the interface contract.
-And the under the `MilkCoffee` there are many variations, Soy Latte, Almod Flat White, etc.
+Let's draw an analogy to better understand this concept.
+Consider a simple espresso coffee.
+In Object-Oriented terms, espresso can be seen as an instance of a `Coffee` interface.
+Now, if you wish to have a milk coffee instead, you could create a `MilkCoffee` class that also implements the `Coffee` interface while adding a twist of milk to the basic espresso.
+This alteration is done without breaking the contract of the `Coffee` interface.
+Under the umbrella of `MilkCoffee`, you could have multiple variations like Soy Latte, Almond Flat White, etc., each extending the functionality of the basic espresso, yet adhering to the `Coffee` interface.

 ![Decorator](images/decorator-coffee.png)

-If we use class diagram to demonstrate the relationship of entities above, it would be something like the following.
-Note how the decorator and the wrapped class are all implementing the original `coffee` interface.
+A class diagram would further elucidate the relationship between these entities.
+As depicted below, both the decorator (MilkCoffee) and the original class (Espresso) implement the `Coffee` interface.
+Each wrapper class (e.g., Soy Latte, Almond Flat White) encapsulates the Espresso and extends its functionality while remaining a `Coffee` type.

 ![Decorator](images/decorator-class-diagram.png)

-And each wrapper class can do exactly the same - and to the consumers it's still coffee.
+Thus, regardless of how you choose to decorate your coffee, to the consumer, it remains a coffee.
+This pattern illustrates the essence of decorator pattern where each wrapper class enriches the functionality of the original class, all while preserving its original identity and contract.

 ---